sorrycc/cali/README.md

 Under the hood, it uses [Vercel AI SDK](https://github.com/ai-sdk/ai) and [@react-native-community/cli](https://github.com/react-native-community/cli).

+The default model is `gpt-4o`.

+> [!NOTE]
+> You can change the default model by setting `OPEN_AI_MODEL` env variable.
+We are currently evaluating how different models perform, so we might change the default model in the future.

+## Prerequisites

+In order to use Cali, you need to have an OpenAI API key.
+You can get one [here](https://platform.openai.com/api-keys).

+Once you have your key, you can set it as `OPEN_AI_KEY` env variable (either create a dotenv file or set it inline).

 ## Features

 [TBD]

 ## Usage

 Under the hood, Cali uses Vercel AI SDK.
-That means you can import all its tools into your existing project and use them for different purposes.
+That means you can import all its tools into your existing project and use them for different purposes, without our interactive chat interface.

 ```ts
 // import all tools